Creative & Performing Arts (CPA)

 At Key Stage 4, Performing Arts is taught in option block groups, with three lessons a week.
 We build upon the confidence gained in Key Stage 3 in both students’ confidence as performers, and as individuals with opinions and analysis skills.

 With GCSE examination criteria in mind, they will explore issue based work, texts and further their performance skills.
-In Year 10 they will complete mock examinations of all 3 GCSE papers, with the relevant coursework, in preparation for the examination process in Year 11.
+In Year 10 they will complete formal examinations for their controlled assessment and mock examinations of the written paper.
+In Year 11 students will finalise their controlled assessment marks via an external moderation and will complete their formal end of year written paper, in line with all other GCSE examinations.

-Regular teacher assessment, with targets for improvement, are given throughout the year and students are encouraged to self-evaluate.
+Regular teacher assessment, with targets for improvement, are given throughout the year and students are encouraged to self and peer evaluate.